- Should you roll or stretch pizza dough?

-The trick to getting your dough stretched is by allowing it to rest before eventually taking it up.
+The trick to stretching your dough is allowing it to rest before eventually taking it up.

 In addition to this, you should also try stretching your pizza to room temperature for the best elasticity and the right kind of texture.

 What is the best way to stretch pizza dough?

 The best stretching technique is kneading the dough using your hand motions to pull it closer to yourself through gravity.

 This kneading movement adds to the elasticity improving the taste and texture of the pizza.

 For optimal elasticity, ensure the dough is kneaded for at least four to eight minutes at a stretch.

 - You begin by laying your dough on the countertop and finger-pressing it to flatten the base.

 - As you flatten the pizza, use the dough like a disc and rotate until you cover the entire work surface.

 - For the third step, you need to keep pinching the pizza along the edges as you continue rotating it.